-MyLotto site crashes as jackpot soars to $50m
+MyLotto site crashes as jackpot soars to $50m - Lotto apologises

 The MyLotto app is out of action this morning as scores of hopeful punters check to see if they have struck it lucky in the latest draw.

+"Lotto NZ sincerely apologises to customers who have been unable to log into the website or app to buy tickets, or check to see if they have won," said Lotto NZ head of communications Marie Winfield.

+"We had more people using MyLotto yesterday than ever before, with extremely high volumes online during the peak time between 6pm–7pm.
+This regrettably led to some technical issues, and has meant the site needs to open a bit later today."

-Last night's $43 million draw went unclaimed with one person scooping a tidy $1million in the first division.
+Last night's $43 million draw went unclaimed, with one person scooping a tidy $1m in the first division.

-But today gremlins have hit with the mobile app displaying an apology, telling those visiting MyLotto it's currently closed and to come back in opening hours.
+But today, gremlins have hit, with the mobile app displaying an apology telling those visiting MyLotto that it is currently closed and to come back in opening hours.

-It also explains the site is currently experiencing a technical glitch and unavailable.
+It also explains that the site is currently experiencing a technical glitch and is unavailable.

 A special banner on the website reads: "We know you can't wait to see you're a winner.
 You'll be able to login to MyLotto and check your tickets from 7.30am so please come back then."

-For those who have a paper ticket and want to know now the website directs them to a results page where they are able to check their numbers manually against the winning combination.
+Punters with a paper ticket wanting to know how they have fared can visit a results page on the website where numbers can be checked manually against the winning combination.

 Read More